 As our experience has shown, operators often tend to hold on to requirements related to their existing legacy system and its capabilities, without real benefit to their business.

-What they actually should do, when looking for a new bus ticket reservation system, is use this opportunity to start from scratch and also update their existing business processes.
+What they actually should do, when looking for a new bus reservation system, is use this opportunity to start from scratch and also update their existing business processes.

 They should consider their actual business needs regardless of the processes of their old system, which might be outdated and no longer useful.
 This is a chance to re-evaluate and find out what is the ideal way to manage their business, and then find a system that matches those needs.